-To view our eligibility requirements in full and for an overview of the TCEA process, see our TCEA Guidelines.
+To view more information on the TCEA process, see the TCEA Guidelines.

-Applications for the TCEA in 2021 open Monday, 22 March and close on Friday, 2 July.
+Applications for the TCEA in 2021 opened Monday 22 March and closed on Friday 2 July.

-For detailed instructions and a step-by-step guide to submitting an application for the TCEA, please see our page How to lodge a TCEA application.
+For detailed instructions and a step-by-step guide to submitting an application for the TCEA, see How to lodge a TCEA application.

 Schools will be notified of application approvals via TRACS in August.

 How to submit the descriptive text for approved TCEA applicants

 Once an application has been approved by TASC, schools begin compiling information on each student in readiness for the descriptive text that will appear on the student’s certificate.